U.S. Senator McCain urges air strikes on Syria

 WASHINGTON The United States should lead an international effort to protect key population centers in Syria through air strikes on President Bashar al-Assad's forces, U.S. Senator John McCain said on Monday.

-"The ultimate goal of air strikes should be to establish and defend safe havens in Syria, especially in the north, in which opposition forces can organize and plan their political and military activities against Assad," McCain, an influential Republican, said in remarks on the Senate floor.
+"The ultimate goal of air strikes should be to establish and defend safe havens in Syria, especially in the north, in which opposition forces can organize and plan their political and military activities against Assad," McCain, an influential Republican who lost the White House to Barack Obama in the 2008 presidential race, said in a Senate floor speech.

+There was no immediate comment from the Obama administration on the comments by McCain, the first U.S. senator to urge a U.S. military strike on Assad's forces.

+The administration has so far resisted being pulled into the crossfire in Syria, where the United Nations says over 7,500 people have died in the Assad government's nearly year-long crackdown on protesters.

-The battered city of Homs is "lost for now," but other cities are not, the 2008 Republican presidential nominee said.
+The battered city of Homs is "lost for now," but other cities are not, McCain said.

+"Time is running out.
+Assad's forces are on the march," McCain said.
+The only realistic way to stop them, he said, was with foreign airpower, adding that this would require the United States to "suppress" Syrian air defenses in at least part of the country.

-The Obama administration has thus far stressed seeking a political solution to the crisis.
-Last month, the White House said it did not rule out "additional measures" if a political solution turned out to be impossible.
+The Obama administration has to date stressed seeking a political solution to the Syrian crisis.
+Last month, however, the White House said it did not rule out "additional measures" if a political solution turned out to be impossible.

-"The time has come for a new policy," said McCain, who lost the race for the White House to Democrat Barack Obama in 2008.
-"Assad needs to know that he will not win."

 He said the safe havens could also help the Free Syrian Army and other armed groups in Syria train and organize themselves into more cohesive and effective military forces, "likely with the assistance of foreign partners."

-While there would not be a U.N.
-Security Council resolution on Syria because of Russian and Chinese opposition, McCain said, the United States should seek the active involvement of key Arab partners such as Saudi Arabia, and NATO allies such as Turkey.
+While there would be no U.N.
+Security Council resolution on Syria because of Russian and Chinese opposition, McCain said, the United States should seek the active involvement of key Arab partners such as Saudi Arabia, Jordan, Qatar and the United Arab Emirates as well as NATO allies such as Turkey.

-The United Nations says over 7,500 civilians have died in Syria's nearly year-long crackdown on protests against Assad's government.

 (Reporting By Susan Cornwell; editing by Todd Eastham)